 Explaining to children

 Make sure there are no hidden fears or problems about getting up at night.
-For example, fear of the dark or spiders, getting up from a top bunk, etc. Try leaving the bathroom light on.
+For example, fear of the dark or spiders, getting up from a top bunk, etc. Try leaving a night-light and the bathroom light on.
 In some cases, where getting to the toilet might be difficult in the night, it may be worth trying having a potty by the bed for your child to use instead.

 Also, as mentioned above, caffeine in tea, coffee, cola and chocolate may make bedwetting worse.
 These are therefore ideally avoided, especially in the few hours before bedtime.

 It is common practice to wake children up to take them to the toilet several hours after they go to sleep.
-However, this lifting is of little use, and may even prolong the problem.
+However, this lifting is of little use and it may even prolong the problem.
 Your child has to get used to waking up when their bladder is full.
-Children often do not remember being lifted, and it usually does not help to achieve their own bladder control.
+Children often do not remember being lifted, and lifting usually does not help them to achieve their own bladder control.